trustbloc/webkms/docs/kms_rest_cli.md

     --kms-secrets-database-url string         The URL of the database for KMS secrets.
 Not needed if using in-memory storage.
 For CouchDB, include the username:password@ text if required.
 Alternatively, this can be set with the following environment variable: KMS_SECRETS_DATABASE_URL
     --kms-secrets-database-prefix string      An optional prefix to be used when creating and retrieving the underlying KMS secrets database.
 Alternatively, this can be set with the following environment variable: KMS_SECRETS_DATABASE_PREFIX

+    --kms-secrets-master-key-path string      The path to the file with master key to be used for secret lock.
+If missing noop service lock is used.
+Alternatively, this can be set with the following environment variable: KMS_SECRETS_MASTER_KEY_PATH

-    --operational-kms-storage-type string     The type of storage to use for Operational (user-specific) KMS.
-Supported options: mem, couchdb, sds.
-Alternatively, this can be set with the following environment variable: KMS_OPERATIONAL_KMS_STORAGE_TYPE
+    --key-manager-storage-type string         The type of storage to use for user's key manager.
+Supported options: mem, couchdb, edv.
+Alternatively, this can be set with the following environment variable: KMS_KEY_MANAGER_STORAGE_TYPE
-    --operational-kms-storage-url string      The URL of storage for Operational KMS.
+    --key-manager-storage-url string          The URL of storage for user's key manager.
 Not needed if using in-memory storage.
 For CouchDB, include the username:password@ text if required.
-Alternatively, this can be set with the following environment variable: KMS_OPERATIONAL_KMS_STORAGE_URL
+Alternatively, this can be set with the following environment variable: KMS_KEY_MANAGER_STORAGE_URL
-    --operational-kms-storage-prefix string   An optional prefix to be used when creating and retrieving the underlying Operational KMS storage.
-Alternatively, this can be set with the following environment variable: KMS_OPERATIONAL_KMS_STORAGE_PREFIX
+    --key-manager-storage-prefix string       An optional prefix to be used when creating and retrieving the underlying user's key manager storage.
+Alternatively, this can be set with the following environment variable: KMS_KEY_MANAGER_STORAGE_PREFIX
 ```

 ## Example